chauff/cse1500-web-transcripts/Lecture-7.md

 However, we still have the problem that without cookies, the server cannot tell HTTP requests from different clients apart.
 So, sessions are a compromise or hybrid between cookies and server-side saved data.

-Let's look at how they work:
+Let's describe how sessions work on a todo web application example:

 ![Sessions](img/L7-sessions.png)

-A client visits a web site for the first time, sending an HTTP `GET` request to retrieve some todos.
+:point_up: A client visits a web application for the first time, sending an HTTP `GET` request to retrieve some todos.
 The server checks the HTTP request and does not find any cookies, so the server randomly generates a session ID and returns it in a cookie to the client.
 This is the piece of information that will identify the client in future requests to the server.
-Any future requests from the client then contain a cookie with that session ID.
 The server uses the session ID to look up information about the client, usually stored in a database.
 This enables servers to store as much information as necessary, without hitting a limit on the number of cookies or the maximum size of a cookie.

 For this process to be robust, the session IDs need to be generated at random.
 If we simply increment a session counter for each new client that makes a request we will end up with a very insecure application.
 Malicious users can snoop around by randomly changing the session ID in their cookie.
 Of course, this can partially be mitigated by using signed cookies, but it is much safer to not let clients guess a valid session ID at all.

 To conclude this section, we discuss how to make use of sessions in Node.js/Express.
 Sessions are easy to set up, through the use of another middleware component: `express-session`.
 The most common use cause of sessions is authentication, i.e. the task of verifying a user's identity.

-Note that with sessions, we do not have to use the request object for retrieving the value and the response object for setting the value: all actions are performed on the request object.

 Let's look at [node-sessions-ex](demo-code/node-sessions-ex) for a working toy example.
-Install and run the code before continuing.
+Install, run and explore the code before continuing.

 ![Session code example](img/L7-node-sessions-ex.png)